-The agency has one director, Linda Norwood.
-Debbie George is the Acting Registered Manager.
-Melanie Yearwood is The Operations Manager & Responsible Individual.
-The Business Development Manager is Richard Norwood.
-The Referrals, Assessment and
+The agency has two Directors, Linda Norwood and Richard Norwood.
+Marcella Denis is the Registered Manager.
+Melanie Yearwood is The Operations Manager and Responsible Individual.

-The agency has 125 children in placement at the time of writing this report
+The agency has 128 children in placement at the time of writing this statement.

 Foster carers are recruited by personal recommendation and direct advertising.
 When the agency is approached by a prospective applicant they are visited by a member of staff.
 Or an experienced foster carer who assesses and discusses with the applicant/s the feasibility of them becoming foster carers.

 Prospective applicants are then invited to attend the next GLF Skills to Foster training course.
-Preparatory training has been run on a monthly basis in 2015.
+Preparatory training has runs on a monthly basis.
 GLF seek to recruit applicants who have suitable or transferable core skills, which can be nurtured and supported into the role of approved carers.
 The course is jointly facilitated by a GLF social worker or manager and one of the agencies more experienced foster carers.
 As part of the training prospective applicants are given the opportunity to meet other GLF foster carers.

 Applicants who wish to continue with their application are then invited to complete and return the application form.

 Full assessments are undertaken on prospective applicants by experienced, qualified social workers, using the BAAF form F format.

 Applicant families are visited in their homes on at least six occasions and each individual in the application is separately interviewed.

 Applicants are expected to contribute written material towards their assessment and third party evidence of their child care experience is obtained.